unode/deep-learning-intro/_episodes/01-introduction.md

 ## Deep Learning workflow

 (one way, open for discussion and to be filled with information)
-1. formulate the problem
+1. Formulate/ Outline the problem

-2. get data
-where to get data from
+2. Identify inputs and outputs

-3. prepare data
+3. Prepare data
 common steps for data preparation

-4. choose model
+4. Choose a cost function and metrics

-build from scratch vs reuse vs transfer learning
+5. Choose a pretrained model or start building architecture from scratch build from scratch vs reuse vs transfer learning

-5. choose model parameters

-6. train model
+6. Train model

-7. hyperparameter tuning
+7. Tune hyperparameters

 8. 'predict'